ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 > So you can clone layouts, so can develop the code and using the ribbon for one and then create multiple copies, change the name ...

+> As you can watch on the next lesson, we can use query to select go offices or even different local markets.
+Maybe the best approach is to create only one map with all G